nevencaplar/Main-Sequence-Variability/README.md

 # Main-Sequence-Variability

-Modeling galaxies around main sequence with stochastic process
+[Work in progress] Collection of files and documents related to the project which aims to analyze galaxies around main sequence as a stochastic process